hotspotty/documentation/docs/features/monitoring-and-managing/status-checker.md

 The port test must be performed using the public IP address of the network to which the hotspot is connected.
 If this information is available on the blockchain, that IP address will be filled in automatically.
 The network IP address might have changed and might not yet have been updated on the blockchain.
 If this info is unavailable, we use the IP address from which you are using Hotspotty currently.
 That might not be available or might be different from your hotspot network (VPN, mobile internet, ...).
 To be 100% certain, you can connect to the same network as the hotspot with your computer/phone and go to [whatismyip.com](https://whatismyip.com) to get the correct IP address.

-To run the port test, click on the three dots, <svg xmlns="http://www.w3.org/2000/svg" viewBox="-3 -3 26 26" class="los-icon" fill="currentColor" aria-hidden="true"><path d="M10 6a2 2 0 110-4 2 2 0 010 4zM10 12a2 2 0 110-4 2 2 0 010 4zM10 18a2 2 0 110-4 2 2 0 010 4z"></path></svg> and select **"Test relay status (port test)"**, which will open a form that is pre-filled with the hotspot's IP address or in case that is unavailable, with your current external IP address.
+To run the port test, click on the three dots, <svg xmlns="http://www.w3.org/2000/svg" viewBox="-3 -3 26 26" className="los-icon" fill="currentColor" aria-hidden="true"><path d="M10 6a2 2 0 110-4 2 2 0 010 4zM10 12a2 2 0 110-4 2 2 0 010 4zM10 18a2 2 0 110-4 2 2 0 010 4z"></path></svg> and select **"Test relay status (port test)"**, which will open a form that is pre-filled with the hotspot's IP address or in case that is unavailable, with your current external IP address.
 You may need to change the IP address to the network where the hotspot is located.

 ![port-check](/img/advanced/status-check-port-check-01.png)